AlijeeWrites/best-ai-for-resume-writing-2026/README.md

 ## Why Most Resumes Fail on Indeed ATS

-Here's a sobering statistic: **75% of resumes are rejected by ATS before a human ever sees them** [^1^].
+Here's a sobering statistic: **75% of resumes are rejected by ATS before a human ever sees them**.
 Not because candidates aren't qualified - but because their resumes aren't optimized for how these systems actually work.

 Applicant Tracking Systems (ATS) are software platforms that employers use to filter, sort, and rank incoming applications.
 When you hit "submit" on Indeed, your resume doesn't go straight to a hiring manager.
 It goes through an algorithm that scans for specific keywords, formatting patterns, and relevance signals.